So, the amount of matter in chemistry is denoted by the Greek letter "ny".

 v amount of substance;

-n is the number of particles in the substance.
-This is a dimensionless quantity, that is, it is simply a number.
+n number of particles of a substance.
+This is a dimensionless quantity, that is, it's just a number.
 True, this number is very large, for example, 5 * (10 ^ 24).

 2) If we know the mass of the substance, then the amount of matter is according to the following formula: